It’s a bold statement, but it’s true.

 There is no “best” time or “worst” time to buy property

-It’s likely that you’ve heard me talk about the drivers of property price growth over the years.
+However, it’s likely that you’ve heard me talk about the drivers of property price growth over the years.

-There are so many things that determine a property’s price performance and growth trajectory, many of which are well outside of your control, and which also have nothing to do with the property itself.
+There are so many things that determine a property’s price performance and growth trajectory, many of which are well outside of your control, and some which also have nothing to do with the property itself.

 These include, but are not limited to:

 - The economy – the performance and state of the broader economy impacts people’s ability to buy and sell property as well as …